How travel is being impacted by the Ukraine invasion - KRDO

 Russian airspace on the border with Ukraine is closed to civilian flights.
 There are also some restrictions on domestic flights within Russia.

-EU airspace is closed to Russian aircraft, as is UK, Canadian and Swiss airspace.
+EU airspace is closed to Russian aircraft, as is US, UK, Canadian and Swiss airspace.

 “These aircraft will no more be able to land in, take off or overfly the territory of the European Union.
 This will apply to any plane”, European Commission President Ursula von der Leyen said on February 28 about the EU ban on Russian airspace.